bufferhead-code/nextjs-use-php/README.md

 ## Roadmap (Things that should be fixed but realistically it will never happen)

-* There is a probably a way to fix that nasty preprocess step with [SWC Plugins]( https://swc.rs/docs/plugin/ecmascript/getting-started) which are still in Beta with Next.js and also I think they will switch builder anyways soon so what's the point really?
+- [ ] There is a probably a way to fix that nasty preprocess step with [SWC Plugins]( https://swc.rs/docs/plugin/ecmascript/getting-started) which are still in Beta with Next.js and also I think they will switch builder anyways soon so what's the point really?
 But hey if anyone wants to do it feel free.
+- [ ] I guess there is some hacky way to make props binding possible.

 ## Credits